DraftKings promo code: Claim $200 in bonus bets for Lions-Steelers, Jaguars-Broncos, NFL Week 16 games

 DraftKings promo code offers bonus bets for NFL games

 The NFL regular season is winding down, but right now you can ramp up by using the latest DraftKings promo code to get $200 in bonus bets if your first $5 wager wins.
-The Week 16 NFL schedule is loaded with high-profile matchups, including Panthers vs. Buccaneers, Broncos vs. Jaguars and Lions vs. Steelers on Sunday.
+The Week 16 NFL schedule is loaded with high-profile matchups, including Panthers vs. Buccaneers (-3), Broncos vs. Jaguars (+3.5), and Lions vs. Steelers (+7.5) on Sunday.
 Claim your DraftKings promo code here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.